BritishPandaChick/bpc-portfolio-site/wp-content/plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 6.1.3 (2021/04/29) =
+* Fix: Little issue with some network sites.
+* Fix: Now use the default jpeg_quality set in WP.
+* Fix: The "Build Automatically" feature is now available even if no Retina Method is used.

 = 6.1.2 =
 * Fix: Avoid double slashes in the URLs of the scripts.